Jump to:

 Ingredients

-- 12 oz thick asparagus spears (green or white both work)
+- 12 oz thick asparagus spears green or white both work

-- 1 1/2 tbsp olive oil
+- 1 ½ tablespoon olive oil

-- salt, pepper and garlic powder to taste
+- salt pepper and garlic powder to taste

-- 3 tbsp water
+- 3 tablespoon water

 Instructions

-1. To prepare the asparagus cut off the woody, fibrous end of the stalks.
+- 1. To prepare the asparagus cut off the woody, fibrous end of the stalks.
 Trim away about a fifth to a fourth of the total length.
 Using a vegetable peeler gently peel off the skin between the actual spears and the trimmed ends.
 Be careful to not dig into the flesh too much as you peel.

-2. Heat a skillet over medium-high heat until very hot, about 2-3 minutes.
+- 2. Heat a skillet over medium-high heat until very hot, about 2-3 minutes.
 Add the olive oil and the trimmed and peeled spears.
 Season with salt, pepper and garlic powder.
-Move around with tongues so that each spear makes contact with the hot skillet's surface.
+Move around with tongs so that each spear makes contact with the hot skillet's surface.
 Let sear for a minute or two (you can go for a gentle sear, a blister and even a slight char to maximize flavor).

-3. Once seared/blistered to your satisfaction add the water.
+- 3. Once seared/blistered to your satisfaction add the water.
 It will start steaming instantly.
 Let it steam around the asparagus until almost all of it has evaporated.
 You may turn the asparagus once or twice while the water is evaporating.
 The color will become very vibrant.
 Remove from the heat and serve.*

-Kate says
+Kate

 I love oven roasted asparagus, but rarely want to turn the oven on when there's fresh asparagus available at the farmer's market.
 This recipe blows oven roasted asparagus out of the water.
 It's so easy.
 If you're just learning to cook with cast iron like I am, give this one a try!

-Samantha Paul says
+Samantha Paul

 This asparagus was so classy and easy to make!

-Kelsie | the itsy-bitsy kitchen says
+Kelsie | the itsy-bitsy kitchen

 I always just roast my asparagus so I'm going to give this method a try.
 Asparagus is one of my fave veggies ever so I can't wait!

-CraftBeering says
+CraftBeering

 Hope you like it prepared this way, Kelsie!

-Jennifer @ Seasons and Suppers says
+Jennifer @ Seasons and Suppers

 Such a simply perfect way to enjoy beautiful Spring asparagus!